dennisnderitu254/EMS254-Documentation/README.md

 - `last_login`: A column representing the timestamp of the user's last login.
 It is of type `DateTime` and cannot be null.

+`Relationships`:

+`accounts`: A relationship to the 'Accounts' table.
+It indicates that a user has an associated account.
+The uselist=False parameter suggests that it's a one-to-one relationship.

+`sent_transactions` and `received_transactions`: Relationships to the 'Transactions' table.
+They indicate the transactions where the user is the sender or receiver.
+These relationships use the `relationship` function and specify the foreign keys for each relationship.

+`sent_messages` and `received_messages`: Relationships to the 'Messages' table.
+They indicate the messages where the user is the sender or receiver.
+Similar to the transaction relationships, they use the `relationship` function and specify the foreign keys for each relationship.

+`Constructor (__init__) Method`:

+The constructor initializes the object by calling the constructor of the superclass (`super().__init__`) with any passed arguments and keyword arguments.

 ### Utils